 Thinking back on my foodie experiences through holidays and the places I’ve visited, there’s one city which always springs to mind: Buenos Aires, Argentina.
 It’s been a while since I was there but that time has always stayed with me, probably because it’s the place which cemented my foodie status led me down the path I’m on today.

 I flew out there to meet one of my best friends at the time.
 She’d been travelling around South America and I joined her for the last stretch of her trip.
-Sadly we’re no longer in touch but I have some incredible memories.
-We had the most amazing time and I absolutely fell in love with Argentina.
+Sadly we’re no longer in touch but I have some incredible memories and think of both her and this time fondly.
+We had the most amazing trip and I absolutely fell in love with Argentina.

 Only got 24 hours?
 Here’s what you should do:

 10 am: Get out early to ensure maximum time for wandering

 I’m a firm believer that the best way to see a city is to walk its streets.
 Buenos Aires is on an impressive scale but the grid system makes it easy to navigate.
 Eat a big breakfast and head out, starting at Plaza de Mayo with the Casa Rosada (the Argentine equivalent of 10 Downing Street and featuring the balcony from which Evita famously greeted her loyal crowds).
 From there you can easily lose a couple of hours looking up at the imposing architecture and walking in and out of shops along the busy streets.
 Do this in the morning before the day hots up.